Super-diffusion and crossover from diffusive to anomalous transport in a one-dimensional system: Introduction

-In the second part of the paper we demonstrate a crossover from diffusive transport to anomalous transport as one goes from mesoscopic length scale $\Lambda$ ({\it s.t.} $1 \ll \Lambda \ll N$) to macroscopic length scale.
-In NFHD, one can expect such a crossover from the structure of the the HD currents which have two parts: the Euler part that comes from the deviation from the global equilibrium and the second part constituting of dissipation (in the form of diffusion) and noise.
+In the second part of the paper we demonstrate a crossover from diffusive transport to anomalous transport as one goes from mesoscopic length scale $\Lambda$ ({\it s.t.} $1 \ll \Lambda \ll N$) to macroscopic length scale. \bluew{More precisely, one would expect to have a crossover length scale $N_c$ depending on the microscopic parameters and the underlying equilibrium state (density, temperature), such that the dominant mechanism of transport is diffusive for systems size $N<N_c$ and the transport becomes anomalous for $N > N_c$.
+Existence of such crossover behaviour has been reported earlier \cite{miron2019derivation,lepri2020too,lee2015predicting,das2014heat,wang2013validity,wang2011power}.} In NLFHD, one can expect such a crossover from the structure of the the HD currents which have two parts: the Euler part that comes from the deviation from the global equilibrium and the second part constituting of dissipation (in the form of diffusion) and noise.
 The later part generically originates while coarse graining the conserved quantities, both in space and time.
 In the coarse graining procedure one usually replaces the values of the locally conserved fields by values averaged with respect to a local (canonical) thermal equilibrium distribution, which is different from the actual distribution of the microscopic degrees of freedom.
-The later distribution involves correlations of the locally conserved fields among themselves as well as across space and time.
-The NFHD theory, in fact, computes contribution of these correlation to the steady state currents which could be anomalous in the leading order (of system size).
+The actual distribution involves correlations of the locally conserved fields among themselves as well as across space and time.
+The NLFHD theory, in fact, computes contribution of these correlations to the steady state currents which could be anomalous in the leading order (of system size). \bluew{In a recent work \cite{miron2019derivation}, the diffusive correction to the mode-coupling solution of the density correlations in NLFHD have been computed to demonstrate crossover from diffusive to anomalous transport.}